geetansh810/sarathii.github.io/README.md

 Checkout the full website at https://geetansh810.github.io/sarathii.github.io/

-*This is a website for startup which provides services to newly rising startup for free to there initial stages.*
+*This is a website for startup which provides services to newly rising startups for free in there initial stages.*